 Competitive games like Coup and Love Letter offer opportunities to attack other players, but they are so fast and light that the ramifications of those attacks is usually forgotten within minutes when the next round starts.
 It's hard for alliances or grudges to get much of a foothold when rounds speed by with fun, light, addictive momentum.

 Board games are supposed to be fun, right?
 Regardless of who wins or loses or who attacked who, what could be better than a night with your sweetie and your mutual friends, sharing the adrenaline rush of shuffling cards, rolling dice and moving wooden tokens across a game board?
 Throw in some tasty beverages and life doesn't get any better.
 Just don't let your choices be affected because your wife, husband, boyfriend or girlfriend is sitting next to you.
 Remember, it's only a game and There Are No Spouses in Board Games.

 - Article by The Happy Strategerist, who is wondering if Board Game Psychology could be a real field of study.

 What's the worst atrocity you've committed against your spouse in a board game?
+Is it Ever OK to Lose at Board Games on Purpose?
 Let us know in the comments below.
 Also, check out our expose on The 10 Types of People Who Ruin Game Night.